-As an environment of volatility and uncertainty remains in place as of the date of this annual report, there is no assurance that the Argentine central bank or other Argentine authority will not further tighten exchange controls or impose new foreign exchange restrictions in the future.
-Any such additional controls and restrictions could further impair Ternium Argentina's ability to access the official foreign exchange market, expose Ternium to losses resulting from fluctuations in the exchange rate, affect Ternium's ability to finance its investments in Argentina and impair Ternium Argentina's ability to make payments to foreign suppliers or creditors (which could disrupt Ternium Argentina's operations), pay dividends or royalties abroad, or fund investments or other activities offshore.
-For more information on our foreign exchange restrictions in Argentina, see note 30 "Foreign exchange restrictions in Argentina" to our consolidated financial statements included in this annual report.
+As the context of volatility and uncertainty remains in place as of the date of this annual report, additional regulations or restrictions that could be imposed by the Argentine government could further restrict Ternium Argentina's ability to access the official foreign exchange market, expose Ternium to the risk of losses arising from fluctuations in the ARS/\$ exchange rate, or impair Ternium Argentina's ability to make payments to foreign suppliers or creditors (which could disrupt Ternium Argentina's operations), pay dividends or royalties abroad, or fund investments or other activities offshore.

-Restrictions on supply of energy to Ternium Argentina's operations could curtail its production and negatively impact Ternium's results of operations.
+Restrictions on supply of energy to Ternium Argentina's operations could curtail its production and negatively impact its sales and revenue, and Ternium's results of operations.

+A significant share of Argentina's total electricity resources is based on natural gas-fired power generation.
 In the past, Argentina has suffered from an insufficient level of investment in natural gas and electricity supply and transport capacity, coupled with a substantial increase in demand for natural gas and electricity.
 This, in turn, resulted in shortages of natural gas and electricity to residential users and, in particular, to industrial users, including Ternium Argentina, during seasons of high demand.
 Ternium Argentina's operations experienced constraints in their natural gas supply requirements and interruptions in their electricity supply at peak hours on many occasions.

-If natural gas and electricity supply and transport capacity fail to cover the demand for natural gas and electricity on a timely basis, Ternium Argentina's local production (or that of its main customers and suppliers) could be curtailed, and Ternium Argentina's sales and revenues could decline, which may adversely affect Ternium Argentina's results of operations.
+Currently, Argentina completes its natural gas requirements through imports from Bolivia and the seaborn market.
+Natural gas imports from Bolivia are expected to decrease significantly in the coming years due to declining production.
+The construction of a new natural gas pipeline in Argentina (the GPNK pipeline), expected to start-up in 2023, would increase the supply of natural gas from the country's Vaca Muerta oil and gas shale formation, offsetting decreasing natural gas imports from Bolivia and replacing imports of liquefied natural gas.
+If natural gas and electricity supply and transport capacity fail to cover the demand for natural gas and electricity on a timely basis, including due to failure to complete the GPNK pipeline or shortages in the availability of liquefied natural gas in the seaborne market, Ternium Argentina's local production (or that of its main customers and suppliers) could be curtailed, and Ternium Argentina's sales and revenues could decline, which may adversely affect Ternium Argentina's results of operations.
 For further information, see "-Risks Relating to the Steel Industry-Price fluctuations, shortages or disruptions in the supply of raw materials, slabs, energy and other inputs could adversely affect Ternium's profitability" above.